 In your inquiry, you may discover that the trait is genetic.
 In this case, your solution may only be palliative as you cannot reverse your genetic makeup.
 However, if it is self-inflicted by the reason of your lifestyle choices, you can adequately go for the change that will cause it to stop.

-Finally, it’s not a bad idea to consult a dermatologist if you think there may be something more than the ordinary with your greasy hair.
-We recommend that before settling for a remedy, speak with a doctor, if you can, for a tailored-made solution.
+Finally, it’s not a bad idea to consult a dermatologist if you think your greasy hair may be caused by something more than the ordinary.
+We recommend that before settling for a remedy, speak with a doctor, if you can, for a tailored solution.